ikashnitsky/30DayChartChallenge/README.md

-30DayChartChallenge – daily contributions to the challenge
+30DayChartChallenge – Ilya Kashnitsky – daily contributions to the
+challenge
 ================

 # The structure of the challenge